k1jst/newsm-policy/healthsafety.md

 ## Safety and First Aid Equipment

-The Wireless and Steam Museum should be prepared to r
+The Wireless and Steam Museum should be prepared to provide immediate fist aid assitance